janantala/Gyrocopter/README.md

 </p>

 Do you develop for mobile?
-Than you need a proper gyroscope simulator.
+Then you need a proper gyroscope simulator.

 This simulator allows you to dynamically change rotation of a mobile device and also sends deviceorientation events to your web app.